yingshan0166/yingshan0166.github.io/_pages/about.md

 Biography
 ------
 Ziming Wang is a master of philosophy postgraduate student in the Hong Kong University of Science and Technology (Guangzhou).
-His research interests lie in a wide range of topics related to control theory, machine learning and machine learning.
-He has published in refereed journals, such as IEEE TNNLS, IEEE TCASII and Cognitive Computation.
+His research interests lie in a wide range of topics related to control theory, machine learning, and machine learning.
+He has published in refereed journals, such as IEEE TNNLS, IEEE TCASII, and Cognitive Computation.
 He is presently supervised by [Prof. Yu Huan](https://yuhuanlab.com/).

 Education
 ------